 Following those “big tent” groups are denominational networks that can provide the latest news in specific churches as well as the opportunity to work with fellow church members for a just peace in the Holy Land.

-See on this page, networks in these churches: The Alliance of Baptists, The Episcopal Church, The Evangelical Lutheran Church in America, The Mennonite Church USA, The Presbyterian Church (U.S.A.), Quakers, the Unitarian Universalist Association, The United Church of Christ, and The United Methodist Church.
+See below networks in these churches: The Alliance of Baptists, The Episcopal Church, The Evangelical Lutheran Church in America, The Mennonite Church USA, The Presbyterian Church (U.S.A.), Quakers, the Unitarian Universalist Association, The United Church of Christ, and The United Methodist Church.

 American Muslims for Palestine (AMP)